Providing the tools you need to get the very best out of your training business

 For starters, those emails are likely worthless.
 Either these are dead addresses or you’ll be marketing courses to people who have little to no interest in the training you provide.
 Oh, and it’s an absolute no-no when it comes to the GDPR.

-The best way to create a database of contacts is to build your own, from the ground up.
+The best way to create a database of contacts is to build your own, from the ground up (oh, ensure that they opt-in to be contacted).
 This way, you can be sure that everyone you’re marketing your courses to is interested in what you’re offering.
 They signed up to receive your emails, after all.

 This becomes your ready-made audience, eager to hear more.
 You can then nurture those relationships, segment your audience by demographics, and tailor your emails to what appeals to them.